4.1. Change Values#

 !pip install textblob

-If you want to increase the readability of your code when applying multiple functions to a DataFrame, use pands.DataFrame.pipe method.
+To increase code readability when applying multiple functions to a DataFrame, use the pandas.DataFrame.pipe method.

 import pandas as pd